 Tourism in Tokyo: Must-See Destinations

-Tokyo offers a wealth of tourist attractions, from its iconic skyscrapers to areas rich in traditions.
+Tokyo offers a myriad of tourist attractions, from its iconic skyscrapers to areas rich in traditions.
 Shinjuku is one of the main entertainment, business, and shopping districts, with its famous Shinjuku Station, the busiest in the world.
-To the west, you will find the skyscraper district and the Tokyo Metropolitan Government Building, which offers free panoramic views of the city.
+To the west, you find the skyscraper district and the Tokyo Metropolitan Government Building, which offers free panoramic views of the city.

 Pop Culture and Media in Tokyo

-Another fascinating element of Tokyo's pop culture is the intersection between the traditional and the futuristic.
-The Studio Ghibli Museum in Mitaka offers a magical experience, celebrating the masterpiece of Hayao Miyazaki.
+Another fascinating element of Tokyo’s pop culture is the intersection between the traditional and the futuristic.
+The Studio Ghibli Museum in Mitaka offers a magical experience, celebrating the masterpieces of Hayao Miyazaki.
 On the other side of the city, TeamLab Borderless in Odaiba is an interactive digital museum that seems to have come out of a dream, immersed in lights, colors, and installations that would challenge even the most fertile imagination.

 Tourism in Tokyo: Alternative Destinations